 Fig. 1).
 The study was registered with Clinical trials (no. NCT02158923).
 Ethical approval for this study (Ethical Committee No. CEIC 214/070) was provided by the Ethical Committee CEIC Hospital Clínico Universitario de Valencia, Valencia, Spain (Chairperson M. Labiós Gómez, secretary Ethics Committee) on 26 December 2014, as well as the institutional review boards of all participating centres.
 A steering committee monitored the study and an independent data and safety monitoring board was constituted.
-The complete protocol was registered before patient enrolment, and the main results have been published.1 Written informed consent was obtained from each patient before enrolment.
+The complete protocol was registered before patient enrolment, and the main results have been published.
+11 Written informed consent was obtained from each patient before enrolment.
+1 Fig. 1:

-In brief, patients were eligible for inclusion if they were aged 18 years or older, had an intermediate-to-high risk for the development of PPCs (as defined by the ARISCAT score),12 who were scheduled for major abdominal surgery with an expected surgical time longer than 2 h, and who had a BMI less than 35 kg m−2.
+In brief, patients were eligible for inclusion if they were aged 18 years or older, had an intermediate-to-high risk for the development of PPCs (as defined by the ARISCAT score), 1,11 who were scheduled for major abdominal surgery with an expected surgical time longer than 2 h, and who had a BMI less than 35 kg m 12 −2.
 Patients were excluded if they were aged less than 18 years old, were pregnant or breastfeeding, or had moderate or severe acute respiratory distress syndrome, cardiac failure, a diagnosis or suspicion of intracranial hypertension, mechanical ventilation during the previous 15 days [including continuous positive airway pressure (CPAP)], pneumothorax or giant bullae, chronic obstructive pulmonary disease (COPD) requiring oxygen or CPAP, or were participating in another interventional study.

 In the original study, the patients were randomised to four ventilatory interventions during and after surgery: individualised ventilation with high positive end expiratory pressure after a lung recruitment manoeuvre – open lung approach (OLA) – followed by individualised continuous positive airway pressure (OLA-iCPAP); individualised ventilation followed by standard CPAP (OLA-CPAP); standard ventilation followed by standard CPAP (STD-CPAP); and standard ventilation followed by standard postoperative oxygen therapy (STD-O

 pleural effusion, acute respiratory failure requiring noninvasive or invasive ventilation, pneumonia and acute respiratory distress syndrome) during the first 30 postoperative days.
-Pulmonary outcomes were defined according to the joint task force of the European Society of Anaesthesiology and the European Society of Intensive Care Medicine14 (Appendix 1, https://links.lww.com/EJA/A247).
-Length of stay (LOS) in the ICU and in the hospital as well as death were recorded.
+Pulmonary outcomes were defined according to the joint task force of the European Society of Anaesthesiology and the European Society of Intensive Care Medicine 13 (Appendix 1, 14 ).
+Length of stay (LOS) in the ICU and in the hospital as well as death were recorded. https://links.lww.com/EJA/A247

 The primary and secondary data outcomes were recorded by an investigator 15 min and 3 h after postanaesthesia care unit (PACU) or ICU admission and at 1, 2, 7 and 30 days after surgery with a follow-up for mortality at 180 and 365 days after surgery.